pu2clr/BK108X/README.md

 The BK1088E is a single-chip solution for receiving AM, FM, and shortwave radio.
 Using inexpensive components (Arduino Pro Mini, some push buttons buttons, and a standard OLED or TFT display), the  hobbyists can build serviceable little receiver based on BK1088E with a impressive performance.

-This project is about an Arduino Library to control the BK1086 and BK1088 devices.
-It was based on "BK1086/88E BROADCAST AM/FM/SW/LW RADIO RECEIVER; Rev.1.3" documentation from BEKEN Corporation.
+This project involves a cross-platform Arduino Library designed to control the BK1086 and BK1088 devices.
+The NK108X Aerduino Library library is based on the documentation titled "BK1086/88E BROADCAST AM/FM/SW/LW RADIO RECEIVER; Rev.1.4" provided by BEKEN Corporation.
+Its purpose is to enable seamless control and integration of the BK1086 and BK1088 devices within Arduino projects.

 This library can be freely distributed using the MIT Free Software model.